-- 1) Pursuant to policy, an individual must meet the diagnostic criteria of a diagnosis of Intellectual Disability or related condition, which constitutes a severe and chronic disability that manifested prior to age 22. - 2) The Appellant was diagnosed with Autism Spectrum Disorder Level 2, which does not meet the severity criteria in policy. - 3) The Appellant has not been diagnosed with Intellectual Disability. - 4) The Appellant does not meet the diagnostic criteria for services under the I/DD Waiver Program.
+- 1) Pursuant to policy, an individual must meet the diagnostic criteria of a diagnosis of Intellectual Disability or related condition, which constitutes a severe and chronic disability that manifested prior to age 22. - 2) The documentation provided failed to establish that the Appellant had an eligible diagnosis of an Intellectual Disability or related condition, which is severe, that manifested during the developmental period of prior to age 22. - 3) The Appellant does not meet the diagnostic criteria for services under the I/DD Waiver Program.